 Managing the Default Terms & Conditions

-.
+By default, your platform has a blank default Terms & Conditions that are pre-created for you.
+These default Terms & Conditions cannot be deleted.
 There is no content in the Terms and Conditions itself at first, so you need to edit it to populate content.

-at the end of the Terms and Conditions row.
-Refer to the section below to learn about creating and managing the content of Terms & Conditions, as the process of editing the content of Terms & Conditions is the same for all Terms & Conditions, including the default Terms & Conditions.
+To edit the default content for the first time, access the Terms & Conditions management area from the Admin Menu, find the default Terms and Conditions in the list (it will be labeled accordingly), then press the ellipsis icon at the end of the Terms and Conditions row.
+Refer to the following section to learn about creating and managing the content of Terms & Conditions, as the process of editing the content of Terms & Conditions is the same for all Terms & Conditions, including the default Terms & Conditions.

 Every time you update the content of Terms & Conditions, a new version is created, so all users assigned to the default one will have to re-accept the Terms & Conditions.
-Refer to the section below regarding how to manage versions of your content.
+Refer to the following section regarding how to manage versions of your content.

 By default, all users in all domains are assigned to the default Terms & Conditions until you assign a new one to a client.
 You cannot assign clients to the default one, nor can you set a new one that you create as the default Terms & Conditions.
 If you delete Terms & Conditions that have subdomains assigned to them, those subdomains will then be assigned to the default Terms & Conditions until you assign them to a new one.